| |

 Bars" (the actual "Stars and Bars" is the

 First National Flag, which used an entirely different design).
+During the first half of the 20th century the

 Confederate flag enjoyed renewed popularity.
 During World